 For generations, women have been raised to look for their own Prince Charming.
 We have been programmed to want the fairy tale lives that we grew up watching in Disney movies.
 I am no different.
-Somehow, even the middle aged me, still wants the romantic fairy tale.
+Somehow, even the middle-aged me, still wants the romantic fairy tale.
+I’m also waiting on the fairy tale.

 However, for the sake of argument, I want to point out that we never really hear the end of the story in fairy tales.
 In our minds, we equate finding the right man (our soul mate) to “Living Happily Ever After.”
 I am not saying that soul mates aren’t real, but if we are looking for Prince Charming to be our soul mate, that image is based in fiction.